varnish/Varnish-Cache/doc/sphinx/users-guide/run_security.rst

 The CLI interface
 -----------------

-The CLI interface in Varnish is very powerful, if you have access to the CLI interface, you can do almost anything to the Varnish process.
+The CLI interface in Varnish is very powerful.
+If you have access to the CLI interface, you can do almost anything to the Varnish process.

-As described above, some of the damage can be limited by restricting certain parameters, but that will only protect the local filesystem, and operating system, it will not protect your HTTP service.
+As described above, some of the damage can be limited by restricting certain parameters, but that will only protect the local filesystem and operating system -- it will not protect your HTTP service.

 We do not currently have a way to restrict specific CLI commands to specific CLI connections.
-One way to get such an effect is to "wrap" all CLI access in pre-approved scripts which use varnishadm(1) to submit the sanitized CLI commands, and restrict a remote user to only those scripts, for instance using sshd(8)'s configuration.
+One way to get such an effect is to "wrap" all CLI access in pre-approved scripts which use ``varnishadm(1)`` to submit the sanitized CLI commands, and restrict a remote user to only those scripts, for instance using ``sshd(8)``'s configuration.

 VCL programs
 ------------